drew-english/QLearning-Tic-Tac-Toe-Bot/README.md

 #### Process

+During the training process these algorithms were used to improve the learning of the network.
+* **Epsilon-Greedy (e-greedy)** - allows the network to see a wide variety of game states in the beginning of the training process by making random moves, but as time goes on the network will make more of its own decisions.
+Epsilon starts out at 1 (meaning 100% of moves are random) and decays to .1 (meaning 10% of moves are random) after 5000 moves are made, staying that way for the rest of training.
+* **Experience replay** - Stores the previous game states and actions take, allowing the network to learn from a greater variety of states and not just from the previous game.
+The network then takes a minibatch from this replay buffer to sample from.
+This stabalizes learning and keeps the network from falling into a rut.
+Values stored in the replay for the network are current state, predicted Q values, action taken, reward for that action, next state, and the next max Q value.
+The replay buffer size was 512 with a minibatch size of 16.

+Another action taken to improve learning is only allowing the network to make available moves.
+This allows us not to waste time on the network learning invalid moves.
+Rewards for the network at the end of the game are 30 for a win, -30 for a loss, and 5 for a draw.

 #### The Competition

 To train the network we need something to play against!
 In comes the Random player and the Min-Max player.
 The [Random player](https://github.com/drew-english/QLearning-Tic-Tac-Toe-Bot/blob/master/src/RANDPlayer.cpp) follows its name and picks a random open position on the board each time.
 However, the [Min-Max player](https://github.com/drew-english/QLearning-Tic-Tac-Toe-Bot/blob/master/src/MINMAXPlayer.cpp) is a little smarter than the Random player.
 It assigns a score to each possible move by exploring every move available left in the game, and it will get these scores after it reaches an end-game state.
 After an end-game state is reached, the scores (1 for win, -1 for loss, and 0 for draw) are propagated back up to the original state (assuming we will choose the move to maximize the score and the other player will choose the move that minimizes our score) where we can then make our move.
 This process is inefficient as every possible move needs to be explored, but it makes the best move possible every time.
 A perfect player.
-To make the Min-Max player more efficient we stored moves in a hash map, so if it found itself in a state it has already been in, it has a list of best moves it can make.
+To make the Min-Max player more efficient, the moves were stored in a hash map, so if it found itself in a state it has already been in, it has a list of best moves it can make.

 #### Creating a Versatile Player

 To train a network so that it could play well versus a human, it needs to be trained such that it can play well against a diverse set of strategies.
 This is where the competition steps in, we have a Random player to train the network how to play against odd strategies, and a Min-Max player for learning to play against optimal strategies.
+The ["BestNet"](Saves/BestNet.data) was trained by alternating every 5 epochs between the Min-Max player and the Random player.
+This resulted in a network that can handle the normal strategies pretty well, but is thrown off by out of the box strategies.

 #### Testing
 All performance tests were conducted by observing learning over many epochs, each epoch containing 100 games.
 Many tests were conducted before finding settling on the hyperparameters (listed above) for the network.
 Tests were conducted for the network player going first and second, versus both the Random player and the Min-Max player.